Welcome

 Free initial meeting or call up to 30 minutes.

 £60 per session (Up to 1 hour).
-Concessionary rates may be available.
+Concessionary rates sometimes available.

 How often will we meet?